-Spain has taken longer than most other European countries to introduce a drink drive law, but it is now in place, so imbibers beware!
+Spain took longer than most other European countries to introduce strict drink drive laws, but they are now firmly in place and made stricter from time to time, so imbibers beware!
 Couple these rules with the fact that many Andalusian roads require your undivided attention, and you can be sure that drink driving is no joke in these parts.

 It's a well-known fact that when it comes to alcohol, everyone has their own particular level of tolerance, although - given their smaller frame and slower metabolic rate - women often come off worse.
 And you don't need to have been drinking all night to trigger a positive response if you're "breathalysed".
 A shared bottle of wine with your dinner, followed by 'one for the road' in a piano bar, and you could only too easily find yourself over the limit.

 In fact, if you're driving home at 3am on a Sunday morning, even if your traffic skills are exemplary, it's not unlikely that the Guardia Civil will pull you over as a matter of course and ask you to take a breath test.
 If it proves positive, retribution - though not swift - is certain!

 Alcohol Driving Limits

 Spain's drink driving laws are stricter than the UK.
 In Spain the legal limit is 0.5mg of alcohol per ml of blood.
 In the UK, the limit is 0.8mg.
 Spanish rules also dictate that new drivers have to adhere to lower levels.
 In March 2022 limits were revised slightle.
 They are

 - Newly-qualified drivers: 0.3 grams of alcohol per litre of blood and 0.15 milligrams per litre of exhaled air.